Riyam224/smart-ahwa-manager/README.md

 # ☕🍵 Smart Ahwa Manager 🍵☕

-As a professional Ahwa owner in Cairo, I want a Smart Ahwa Manager app to:
+This app was designed for Ahwa (traditional Cairo coffee shop) owners and managers.
+The goal is to help them:
 	•	Add and manage customer drink orders
 	•	Track pending vs. completed ones
 	•	Generate daily sales reports (total orders + top-selling drinks)

-So that I can streamline operations and optimize my business.
+So they can streamline operations and optimize their business.

 ⸻